 When the fibreglass sheets are applied to the mould there are overlaps as the sheets are applied.
 At these overlaps, the fibreglass swimming pools are twice as thick.
 This forms a built in rib like system into the fibreglass shell, again adding strength.
 This does not apply during the chopper gun method of manufacturing which is a spray.

 A reinforcing beam is laminated around the top of the pool on the outside of the shell.
 This helps strengthen the pool for transportation and is used during pool installations to tie into the concrete ring beam which is cast around the top of the pool.

 The hand lamination method is extremely labour intensive and uses more materials.
 This makes it more expensive to manufacture the fibreglass pool structure.
-The chopper gun method is less labour intensive and uses less materials, making the manufacture of the fibreglass pool structure cheaper.
-This is a major advantage for those manufactures who use the chopper gun method over hand lamination method.
+The chopper gun method is less labour intensive and uses fewer materials, making the manufacture of the fibreglass pool structure cheaper.
+This is a major advantage for those manufacturers who use the chopper gun method over hand lamination method.

 Advantages of choosing Fibreglass Pools:

 - Sundance pools are second to none, as our unique ‘coremat’ layer eliminates the need for the webs or reinforcing struts found on cheaper pools, so Sundance represents value for life.

 - Quick and easy to install with the minimum of disruption.

 - Impervious finish, algae and bacteria cannot gain a foothold.

 - Require fewer chemicals as no reaction from gel coat, so kind to eyes.